Graph-Based Methods for Discrete Choice: Discussion

 There are several interesting avenues for future work in graph-based methods for discrete choice.
-As we noted, much of the recent machine learning interest in discrete choice~ \cite{seshadri2019discovering,bower2020preference,rosenfeld2020predicting,tomlinson2021learning} has revolved around incorporating context effects (violations of IIA).
+As we noted, much of the recent machine learning interest in discrete choice~ \citep{seshadri2019discovering,bower2020preference,rosenfeld2020predicting,tomlinson2021learning} has revolved around incorporating context effects (violations of IIA).
 Combining our methods with such approaches could answer questions thats are to our knowledge entirely unaddressed in the literature (and possibly even unasked): Do context effects have a social component?
 If so, what kinds of context effects?
 Can we improve contextual choice prediction with social structure (in terms of accuracy or sample complexity)?
 Another natural extension of our work is to use a weighted Laplacian when we have a weighted social network.
+Jointly modeling choices and network dynamics would also be very interesting, for instance using stochastic actor-oriented models~\cite{snijders1996stochastic,snijders2010introduction} for choice prediction.
 In another direction, choice data could be studied as an extra signal for community detection in networks, building on our identification of the Facebook and Myspace communities in the Friends and Family data.